nesaku/BiblioReads/README.md

 ## Automatically Redirect Links

+### LibRedirect
+Use [LibRedirect](https://github.com/libredirect/libredirect) to automatically redirect Goodreads links to BiblioReads!

 ### Redirector

 You can use the [Redirector](https://github.com/einaregilsson/Redirector) extension to redirect Goodreads links to BiblioReads with the configuration below (_Note:_ You can replace `biblioreads.ml` with any instance url):